Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     In addition, the current specification incorporates
     the latest media formats and protocols, making it ready for current and
-    next generation media codecs such as [[!MPEGHEVC]]
+    next-generation media codecs such as [[!MPEGHEVC]]
     and protocols like MPEG-DASH [[!MPEGDASH]].

-    The second interface referred
+    The second interface referred to
     as DASH and HLS ingest
     is included for ingest of media
     streaming presentations to entities where